awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.

 1. From the Region selector in the navigation bar, choose **US East \(N\.
 Virginia\)**, if it is not selected already\.
-You must select this AWS Region because the SNS notifications for SSM Agent that you are subscribing to are generated from this Region only\.
+You must select this AWS Region because the Amazon SNS notifications for SSM Agent that you are subscribing to are generated from this Region only\.

 1. In the navigation pane, choose **Subscriptions**\.